SenseiRat/CrawlGuard/ROADMAP.md

    - Add guards or checks in `background.js` to avoid duplicate context menu creation.
    - Optional: log or debug when the menu is successfully created.

+3. **Expose aggressiveness as a configurable setting later (e.g., "light", "medium", "paranoid").**

+4. Preserve formatting
+   - If the selection includes formatting (like bold), this will strip it.
+   - Replace text inside text nodes, not the full range.
+   - Walk the DOM and selectively rewrite text nodes only.

+5. Edge case: partial selections inside <input> or <textarea>
+   - The code currently doesn’t work on inputs.
+To support that:
+     ```
+     const active = document.activeElement;
+     if (active && (active.tagName === "TEXTAREA" || active.tagName === "INPUT")) {
+       const start = active.selectionStart;
+       const end = active.selectionEnd;
+       const text = active.value.substring(start, end);
+       const ob = obfuscate(text);
+       active.setRangeText(ob);
+       return;
+     }
+     ```

+6. Consider making it automated as someone types into a text field

+7. Randomize between inserting text with zero-width <wbr> and splicing into textNode.nodeValue
 ---

 ## 🧪 Experimental / Research